es3n1n/blog.es3n1n.eu/content/posts/how-i-ruined-my-vacation/index.md

 The part of the system that manages all this mess is called Windows Security Center - WSC for short.
 The way how my project worked is that it was using a thirdparty code from some already existing antivirus and forced that av to register the antivirus in WSC.

-Then, after a few weeks after the release, the project blew up quite a bit and gained ~1.5k stars, after that the developers of the antivirus I was using filled a DMCA takedown request and I didn't really want to do anything with that so just erased everything and called it a day.
+Then, after a few weeks after the release, the project blew up quite a bit and gained ~1.5k stars, after that the developers of the antivirus I was using filed a DMCA takedown request and I didn't really want to do anything with that so just erased everything and called it a day.

 ## How it started